adamkjelstroem/Inter_Dyck_implementation/README.md

 ## Steps

 The overall workflow is pretty simple.
-Follow the steps below.
+Run the below commands in a terminal from the root of this project.

 ```